'No one ever just snaps'

 - To be effective, a zero-tolerance policy must be consistently enforced.

 - In the event of a shooting, one informational video says to run, hide or fight.
-(See video, page 2.)
+(Watch the video, page 2.)

 This past August, an office dispute culminated in a fatal shooting near the Empire State Building in New York.
 In September, a Minneapolis business became a crime scene after a worker who reportedly had just been fired went on a shooting rampage.
 The next month, a Connecticut man allegedly killed his brother before turning the gun on himself after being let go from the family business.